dojo/docs/dojo/declare.rst

 Basic Usage
 ===========

-dojo.declare accepts three arguments.
-The first is the name of the Class to declare, and is a string representation of the name.
-The second is either an object or an array of objects, each mixed into your Class in order from left to right.
+dojo.declare accepts up to three arguments.
+The first is the optional (since 1.4) global name of the Class to declare, and is a string representation of the name.
+If you don't specify it, the class is assumed to be anonymous.
+It is your responsibility to assign it to a variable.
+The second is either ``null`` (no base class), an object (a base class) or an array of objects (multiple inheritance).
 The third is an object hash of properties to be mixed in after all other inheritance has been solved.

 .. code-block :: javascript
   :linenos:

   dojo.declare("my.Thinger", null, {
     constructor: function(/* Object */args){
       dojo.mixin(this, args);
     }
   });

-Here, we've declared a simple class named 'my.Thinger', mixing in 'null' Classes, and finally providing a single property named constructor.
+Here, we've declared a simple class named ``my.Thinger``, not based on anything, and finally providing a single property named constructor.
 The constructor function is run once for each mixed Class.
-In this example, we've simply mixed the passed arguments into 'this', or our scoped reference to an instance of my.Thinger.
+In this example, we've simply mixed the passed arguments into ``this``, or our scoped reference to an instance of my.Thinger.
 You could then create a Thinger like so:

 .. code-block :: javascript
   :linenos:

   var thing = new my.Thinger({ count:100 });
   console.log(thing.count);

-The dojo.mixin call (in the constructor) then mixes the variable count into the properties of the instance, making it available as a member of the instance.
-We can supply defaults to use from within dojo.declare itself.
+The `dojo.mixin <dojo/mixin>`_ call (in the constructor) then mixes the variable count into the properties of the instance, making it available as a member of the instance.
+We can supply defaults to use from within ``dojo.declare`` itself.

 .. code-block :: javascript
   :linenos:

   dojo.declare("my.Thinger", null, {
     count: 100,
     constructor: function(args){
       dojo.mixin(this, args);
     }
   });
   var thing1 = new my.Thinger();
   var thing2 = new my.Thinger({ count:200 });
   console.log(thing1.count, thing2.count);

 Now we have a 'base class', called my.Thinger.

-To show how the inheritance chain works, we will create a new class derrived from this base Class:
+If we don't want a globally accessible class we can easily make it local (since 1.4):

 .. code-block :: javascript
   :linenos:

+  var localThinger = dojo.declare(null, {
+    count: 100,
+    constructor: function(args){
+      dojo.mixin(this, args);
+    }
+  });
+  var thing1 = new localThinger();
+  var thing2 = new localThinger({ count:200 });
+  console.log(thing1.count, thing2.count);

+To show how the inheritance chain works, we will create a new class derived from ``my.Thinger``:

+.. code-block :: javascript
+  :linenos:

   dojo.declare("my.OtherThinger", [my.Thinger], {
     divisor: 5,
     constructor: function(args){
       console.log('OtherThinger constructor called');
       this.total = this.count / this.divisor;
     }
   });
   var thing = new my.OtherThinger({ count:50 });
   console.log(thing.total); // 10

-First, the constructor of 'my.Thinger' is called, mixing in the args parameter.
-Then, we're using the reserved word 'this' to access instance variables, creating a new variable 'total' based on some simple code.
+First, the constructor of ``my.Thinger`` is called, mixing in the args parameter.
+Then, we're using the reserved word ``this`` to access instance properties, creating a new instance property ``total`` based on some simple code.

 Above we passed an object hash exclusively as the parameter to our Class instantiation.
 The constructor is passed whichever arguments are passed during instantiation.

 .. code-block :: javascript
   :linenos:

   dojo.declare("Person", null, {
     constructor: function(name, age, currentResidence){
       this.name=name;
       this.age=age;
       this.currentResidence = currentResidence;
     }
   });
   var folk = new Person("phiggins", 42, "Tennessee");

-Each of the ordered parameters are passed (as seen by the constructor's function signature) and then manually added to 'this' by direct variable assignment.
+Each of the ordered parameters are passed (as seen by the constructor's function signature) and then manually added to ``this`` by direct variable assignment.

 Let's add some content to a new class by giving it a name and showing what the constructor can do.
-Following is a Person class with a constructor and a moveToNewState() function:
+Following is a Person class with a constructor and a ``moveToNewState()`` function:

 .. code-block :: javascript
   :linenos:

   dojo.declare("Person", null, {
     constructor: function(name, age, currentResidence){
       this.name = name;
       this.age = age;
       this.currentResidence = currentResidence;
     },
     moveToNewState: function(newState){
       this.currentResidence = newState;
     }
   });
   var folk = new Person("phiggins", 28, "Tennessee");
   console.log(folk.currentResidence);